Quickstart (Bubble integration) - Creating a PDF from a template

 Once you've installed the DocuPotion plugin, you'll now have access to a workflow action called 'Create PDF from Template'.
 Add this action to the workflow that will trigger your PDF creation:

 You'll need to add the Template ID and any custom data you're adding to the PDF to the 'Template ID' and 'JSON Data' fields on the action.
-You can get the Template ID from the DocuPotion editor or in the ' Templates' section of the dashboard:
+You can get the Template ID from the template editor or in the Templates tab of your dashboard:

 The JSON data will be the custom data that populates your PDF (based on any {{ }} variables you've used in the editor).
 See this section for more details on building JSON in Bubble.